andrewwhipple/Amelie/README.md

 * Creates a full blogroll of every post ever at "/blogroll"
 * Creates a blogroll for each month at "/blog/YYYY/MM"
 * Allows editing of header content and meta information without a deploy
+* Allows blog posts and static pages to serve their own meta information
 * Allows custom 404 pages
 * Allows serving of arbitrary files in the `static` folder.